Mitchell-Chambers/dnd-shiv-shocked/Winfred.md

   - name: Other Gear
     desc:
 feats:
-  - name: Noble Scion of War
-    desc: May use Cha in place of Dex for Init
-  - name: Toughness
-    desc: Gain 1 HP per Level
   - name: Alchemy
     desc: Like the Alchemists class feature
   - name:  A Quiet Word
-    desc: A mastermind’s reputation precedes him.
-At 1st level, once per day a mastermind can spend 10 minutes preparing an ally to make a single Diplomacy or Intimidate check (mastermind’s choice when preparing the ally) within the next 24-hour period at the mastermind’s behest.
-This skill check uses the mastermind’s skill ranks instead of the ally’s.
-The mastermind’s affected ally still uses its own ability bonus for the check.
-Furthermore, when a mastermind uses this ability, he can expend one use of inspiration to give the ally use of the inspiration die when making the check.
-At 3rd level, a mastermind can use this ability an additional time each day, and the number of times he can use this ability per day increases by 1 for every third level thereafter.
-Multiple uses of this ability on the same ally grant that ally the benefit on additional Diplomacy or Intimidate checks.
+    desc: Lend Diplomancy/Intimidate skill ranks to character.
+Can spend inspiration dice for them. lvl/3 + 1 times per day.
   - name: Inspired Finesse
-    desc: At 1st level, an inspired blade gains the benefits of Weapon Finesse with the rapier (this ability counts as having the Weapon Finesse feat for the purpose of meeting feat prerequisites) and gains Weapon Focus (rapier) as a bonus feat.
-This ability replaces swashbuckler finesse.
+    desc: Weapon Finesse with the rapier, Weapon Focus (rapier)
   - name: Inspired Panache
-    desc: Each day, an inspired blade gains a number of panache points equal to her Charisma modifier (minimum 1) plus her Intelligence modifier (minimum 1), instead of just her Charisma modifier.
-Unlike other swashbucklers, an inspired blade regains no panache from scoring a killing blow.
-She regains panache only from scoring a critical hit with a rapier.
-This ability alters the panache class feature.
+    desc: Each day, an inspired blade gains a number of panache points equal to her Charisma mod + Intelligence mod, Regains panache only from scoring a critical hit with a rapier.
 sq:
- - name: Skilled
+ - name: Elven Immunity
-   desc: An extra skill point per level
+ - desc: Have the armour take the dying blow
- - name: Bravery 1
+ - name: Keen Senses
-   desc: Increase Will against Fear effects
+ - desc: Have the armour take the dying blow
- - name: Armor Training (Armoured Sacrifice)
+ - name: Low-Light Vision
    desc: Have the armour take the dying blow
 attack:
  - name: Rapier